ToonVanEyck/OpenFlap/known issues.md

 Known Issues
 ============

-- Duplicate transmitted byte may occur (change baud rate?) (contact microchip)
-- Motor somtimes gets a puls causing a flap to flip and even cause a full rotation.
+- Motor somtimes gets a pulse causing a flap to flip and even cause a full rotation.